kris96tian/CRISPR_app/README.md

 ## Database

-The application uses an SQLite database (`site.db`) located in the project's root directory to store the history of analyses.
-Flask-SQLAlchemy is used for database interactions.
+The application now uses a **MySQL** database hosted on **PythonAnywhere** to store the history of analyses.
+The application connects to the database named `crisprapp$default` using the username `crisprapp`.

+**Note for PythonAnywhere Deployment:** When deploying on PythonAnywhere, ensure that the `SQLALCHEMY_DATABASE_URI` in your `app.py` file is correctly configured with your MySQL connection details (username, password, host, and database name) as provided by PythonAnywhere.
+You also need to install the `mysqlclient` library in your PythonAnywhere virtual environment.